Unfurling Khovanov-Lauda-Rouquier algebras: Deformed tensor product algebras

 \subsection{The definition}

-In \cite[\S \ref{C-sec:tens-prod-algebr}]{WebCB}, we introduced a natural categorifications $\mathcal{X}^\bla$ for tensor products of highest and lowest weight representations.
-These categorifications have natural deformations, which we wish to study in the context of the previous section.
+In \cite[\S 5]{WebCB}, we introduced natural categorifications $\mathcal{X}^\bla$ for tensor products of highest and lowest weight representations.
+These categorifications have natural deformations, which we now study in the context of the previous section.
+As mentioned in the introduction, we require certain non-degeneracy results for these algebras, analogous to \cref{nondegenerate}, in order to show that $\mathcal{X}^\bla$ has the expected Grothendieck group and Hom spaces.
+In an earlier version of this article, we used the results of this section to prove \cref{nondegenerate}.
+We still believe that this gives the more conceptual picture of the proof, although the version in \cref{sec:proof} requires less technical overhead.